Australian Shepherd Shedding

 Australian Shepherds have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 40-65 lbs and lifespan of 12-15 yrs, the Australian Shepherd requires thoughtful care tailored to their specific breed characteristics.
+The Australian Shepherd runs about 40-65 lbs at maturity with a typical 12-15 yrs life expectancy; both its health pattern and its temperament are specific enough to deserve deliberate attention.
 What sets the Australian Shepherd apart from other herding breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Seasonal Changes